woof-os/site/woofos-help.md

 * `sudo pacman -Rs name-of-package` uninstalls the specified package and its dependencies unused by other packages on the system.

-* `sudo pacman -syu` upgrades all installed packages on the system.
+* `sudo pacman -Syu` upgrades all installed packages on the system.

 Users are expected to follow the guidance in the System maintenance#Upgrading the system section of the ArchWiki to upgrade their systems regularly and not blindly run the